nautobot/nautobot-app-ssot/docs/user/integrations/proxmox.md

 The sync is idempotent — running it repeatedly converges Nautobot to match Proxmox:

 - Unchanged objects are left untouched, changed attributes are updated, and new objects are created.
-- Only objects tagged **SSoT Synced from Proxmox** are considered for update or deletion, so objects you created manually are never modified or removed.
+- Only objects previously stamped with the `last_synced_from_proxmox_on` custom field are considered for update or deletion, so objects you created manually are never modified or removed.
 - **Deleted when they disappear from Proxmox:** `VirtualMachine`, `VMInterface`, and node `Interface` objects.
 - **Never deleted by a sync (preserved):** `Prefix`, `IPAddress`, `Device` (nodes), `Cluster`, and